ctsit/nacculator/README.md

       -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
-                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data -lbdsv                Set this flag to process as Lewy Body Dementia short version data -ftld                 Set this flag to process as Frontotemporal Lobar Degeneration data
+                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data (FORMVER = 3) -lbdsv                Set this flag to process as Lewy Body Dementia short version data (FORMVER = 3.1) -ftld                 Set this flag to process as Frontotemporal Lobar Degeneration data

       -file FILE            Path of the csv file to be processed.